jmandel/shlinker/README.md

-# SMART Health Links Processing Library
+# SHLinker: SMART Health Links Processing Library

-The SMART Health Links (SHLink) Processing Library is a powerful tool for handling SHLinks in web applications.
-It provides a set of functions to parse, retrieve, and render SHLinks, making it easy to integrate SHLink functionality into your projects.
+SHLinker helps web applications work with SMART Health Links and display them consistently.
+It provides functions to parse, retrieve, and render SHLinks, making it easy to integrate SHLink functionality into your projects.

 ## Example Rendering